Particl-Community/academy/guides/guide_mp_general_managing_funds.rst

 PART funds needed for selling
 -----------------------------

-To sell products and services on Particl Marketplace, you'll need to have coins in both your :guilabel:`Public` balance and in your :guilabel:`Anon` balance.
+To sell products and services on :term:`Particl Marketplace`, you'll need to have coins in both your :guilabel:`Public` balance and in your :guilabel:`Anon` balance.

 PART funds needed for buying
 ----------------------------

-To buy products and services on Particl Marketplace, you'll only need to have coins in your :guilabel:`Anon` balance.
+To buy products and services on :term:`Particl Marketplace`, you'll only need to have coins in your :guilabel:`Anon` balance.
 It is, however, quite useful to also have some coins in your :guilabel:`Public` balance as that will allow you to take part in the moderation process of the marketplace by flagging undesirable items.
 It'll also let you earn a bit of passive and dividend-like income through Particl's staking process.

 Receive Coins
 ==============